 The authorization cannot be revoked.
-However, the authorization will automatically end no later than the due date (without regard to extensions) for the filing of the fund's tax return for the following year.
+However, the authorization will automatically end no later than the due date (excluding extensions) for filing the fund's tax return for the following year.

 Assembling the Return

 Attach schedules in alphabetical order and other forms in numerical order after Form 1120-SF.